Enneagram Type 2: “The Helper” Personality Type Analysis

 At an unhealthy level, Enneagram 2 acts as a martyr, wasting their energy and resources on people who don’t appreciate them.
 To gain the sympathy of others, they don’t hesitate to play the victim card.

-Unable to break the patterns that are damaging to them, they also persist in unhealthy relationships just to avoid being alone.
+Unable to break the patterns that are damaging to them, they also persist in unhealthy relationships just to avoid being alone, which only fuels their victim mentality.
 At some point, they may also become passive-aggressive as a result of putting up with being treated unfairly for so long.

-• Learning how to set personal boundaries is of great importance for protecting your emotional health and wellbeing.
-Once you understand that you will not be abandoned if you say no when you mean it, your life becomes significantly easier.
+1. Learning how to set personal boundaries is of great importance for protecting your emotional health and well-being.
+Once you understand that you will not be abandoned if you say no when you mean it, you can build more balanced, reciprocal relationships without worrying that others will take your kindness for granted.

-• Acknowledging your own talents and investing time in personal and professional development will help you develop self-respect and self-confidence.
+2. Acknowledging your own talents and investing time in personal and professional development will help you develop self-respect and self-confidence.
+Pursuing hobbies that nourish your soul and help you tap into your talents is a great place to start.

-• You need to let go of your urge to be approved by others and focus on your own needs and wishes instead.
+3. You need to let go of your urge to be approved by others and focus on your own needs and wishes instead.
+To cultivate self-validation, recognize that your intrinsic worth doesn’t depend on other people’s opinions of you.
+This can also help you avoid losing yourself in relationships.

-• Replacing people-pleasing reactions with honesty will encourage you to believe that you can show your true self and not be abandoned for having needs.
+4. Replacing people-pleasing reactions with honesty will encourage you to believe that you can show your true self and not be abandoned for having needs.
+Plus, honesty fosters open communication, which can strengthen your relationships.

-• As a Two, you have a lot of love to give to others, and you need to learn how to give that same love to yourself as well.
+5. As a Two, you have a lot of love to give to others, and you need to learn how to give that same love to yourself as well.
+Treating yourself as a friend can help you become kinder toward yourself.

 Enneagram Type 2 Famous People